top of page

 Publications & Media

-I was trained as a historian and immersed myself for decades in interdisciplinary, social-justice focused studies.
 I am committed to public scholarship, creative writing, and the power of under-told stories and experiences.
+Trained as a historian, I've immersed myself for decades in interdisciplinary, social-justice focused studies.
 I identify strongly as a writer who supports other writers.
 My research and writing underscore all my other work.

 Books